debug-ito/jQluster/doc/_readme.md

 more than once.
 This happens when the node Bob is loaded by more than one browsers, or it is reloaded.

+### Sharing a Node ID with More than One Nodes

+TODO. it's experimental. basic rules only.

 ### Loopback jQluster